-This is the first of three posts comprising a full report from my trip to Uganda, you can find the first part by clicking the link below:
+This is the first of three posts comprising a full report from my trip to Uganda, you can find the second and third part by clicking the links below:

 Part Two: Trip report: The Wild West of Uganda